caa06d9c/Examples/Terraform/README.md

 ```

 # Cleaning
-Be aware, S3 bucket can't be deleted in case if something was created inside, so delete im manually.
+Be careful, S3 bucket can't be deleted in case if something was created inside, so delete it manually.
-At some point this functionality will be added to scenarios.
+At some point, this functionality will be added to scenarios.

 ```bash
 terraform destroy